kiff82/cyberpunk_city/README.md

 Reload the page after editing the file to see the change.

+## Customizing the commercial video

+The neon billboard uses the file `assets/megacorp_commercial/mega_corp_commercial_1.mp4`.
+You can replace this MP4 with your own or add additional videos in the same directory.
+After adding a new video, update the `commercialVideo.src` path in `index.html` to point to your file.

 ## Running on GitHub Pages

 The project works when hosted from any subdirectory, so you can serve it via GitHub Pages.
 Publish the repository (or a `gh-pages` branch) using GitHub Pages and visit: